1995 British Isles heatwave: Impacts

-Like the United Kingdom, Ireland experienced drought conditions throughout the summer, which caused problems to potato farmers in rural areas, as they had difficulty watering crops due to water shortages.
+Ireland experienced drought conditions throughout the summer, which caused problems to potato farmers in rural areas, as they had difficulty watering crops due to water shortages.
 Several areas around Ireland were also issued with hosepipe bans, and residents were asked not to hose lawns due to drought conditions.

+Summer 1995 also saw, and still holds the record for the amount of days over 30 C in one year in Ireland with at least 10 distinct days.